 P1703L64

-The RIFS is the time from the end of the last symbol of the previous frame to the beginning of the first symbol of the preamble of the subsequent frame as seen on the WM.
-A STA shall not allow the space between frames that are defined to be separated by a RIFS, as measured on the medium, to vary from the nominal RIFS (aRIFSTime) by more than ± 10% of aRIFSTime.
-Two frames separated by a RIFS shall both be HT PPDUs or shall both be DMG PPDUs.
+The RIFS is the time from the end of the previous signal extended PPDU to the beginning of the preamble of the subsequent PPDU as seen on the WM.
+A STA shall not allow the space between signal extended PPDUs that are defined to be separated by a RIFS, as measured on the medium, to vary from the nominal RIFS (aRIFSTime) by more than ± 10% of aRIFSTime.
+Two signal extended PPDUs separated by a RIFS shall both be HT PPDUs or shall both be DMG PPDUs.

 P1704L17

-The SIFS is the time from the end of the last symbol, or signal extension if present, of the previous frame to the beginning of the first symbol of the preamble of the subsequent frame as seen on the WM.
+The SIFS is the time from the end of the previous signal extended PPDU to the beginning of the preamble of the subsequent PPDU as seen on the WM.

 P1704L38

-An IEEE 802.11 implementation of a non-DMG STA shall not allow the space between frames that are defined to be separated by a SIFS, as measured on the medium, to vary from the nominal SIFS by more than ± 10% × (aSlotTime – aAirPropagationTime) for the PHY in use.
-An implementation of a DMG STA shall not allow the space between frames that are defined to be separated by a SIFS, as measured on the medium, to vary from the nominal SIFS by more than –0% or +10% × (aSlotTime – aAirPropagationTime).
+An IEEE 802.11 implementation of a non-DMG STA shall not allow the space between signal extended PPDUs that are defined to be separated by a SIFS, as measured on the medium, to vary from the nominal SIFS by more than ± 10% × (aSlotTime – aAirPropagationTime) for the PHY in use.
+An implementation of a DMG STA shall not allow the space between PPDUs that are defined to be separated by a SIFS, as measured on the medium, to vary from the nominal SIFS by more than –0% or +10% × (aSlotTime – aAirPropagationTime).

 P1706L4

-A DCF shall use EIFS before transmission, when it determines that the medium is idle immediately following reception of a frame for which the PHY-RXEND.indication primitive contained an error or a frame for which the FCS value was not correct.
+A DCF shall use EIFS before transmission, when it determines that the medium is idle immediately following reception of a signal extended PPDU for which the PHY-RXEND.indication primitive contained an error or a frame for which the FCS value was not correct.
 Similarly, a STA’s EDCA mechanism under HCF shall use the EIFS–DIFS+AIFS[AC] interval.
 The duration of an EIFS is defined in 10.3.7 (DCF timing relations).
-The EIFS or EIFS–DIFS+AIFS[AC] interval shall begin following indication by the PHY that the medium is idle after detection of the erroneous frame, without regard to the virtual CS mechanism.
+The EIFS or EIFS–DIFS+AIFS[AC] interval shall begin following indication by the PHY that the medium is idle after detection of the erroneous PPDU or frame, without regard to the virtual CS mechanism.
 The STA shall not begin a transmission until the expiration of the later of the NAV and EIFS or EIFS–DIFS+AIFS[AC].
-The EIFS and EIFS–DIFS+AIFS[AC] are defined to provide enough time for another STA to acknowledge what was, to this STA, an incorrectly received frame before this STA commences transmission.
-Reception of an error-free frame during the EIFS or EIFS–DIFS+AIFS[AC] resynchronizes the STA to the actual busy/idle state of the medium, so the EIFS or EIFS–DIFS+AIFS[AC] is terminated and medium access (using DIFS or AIFS as appropriate and, if necessary, backoff) continues following reception of that frame.
+The EIFS and EIFS–DIFS+AIFS[AC] are defined to provide enough time for another STA to acknowledge what was, to this STA, an incorrectly received PPDU or frame before this STA commences transmission.
+Reception of an error-free frame during the EIFS or EIFS–DIFS+AIFS[AC] resynchronizes the STA to the actual busy/idle state of the medium, so the EIFS or EIFS–DIFS+AIFS[AC] is terminated and medium access (using DIFS or AIFS as appropriate and, if necessary, backoff) continues following reception of the signal extended PPDU containing that frame.
 At the expiration or termination of the EIFS or EIFS–DIFS+AIFS[AC], the STA reverts to the NAV and physical CS to control access to the medium.

 P1706L24